 The first step in adding a second language signature is creating the fields needed for the new signature.
 For example, if the original signature displays the names of the company and employee, you can add new fields for this data in the second language.

-Company details
+Company profile

 These fields contain information or resources relevant to your entire organization.

-To add company details variables:
+To add company profile variables:

 Employee data